-To keep things simple, yes.
-Celery in moderate amounts is not only safe for your guinea pig but good for them too!
+But can guinea pigs eat celery?
+The simple answer is yes.
+Celery in moderate amounts is safe for your guinea pig and good for them too!

 Is Celery Good for Guinea Pigs?

-When served in moderation, celery can actually make for a very nice snack for guinea pigs.
+When served in moderation, celery can actually make a very nice snack for guinea pigs.
 It contains a lot of essential nutrition that is needed to ensure they have a healthy diet.

-Here are just some of the key nutrients that celery can provide for your guinea pig:
+Here are just some of the key nutrients that celery can provide for your guinea pig.

-Celery also has a bunch of other antioxidants that help to maintain your guinea pig’s natural body functions and systems.
+Celery also has a bunch of other antioxidants that help maintain your guinea pig’s natural body functions and systems.
 This can ultimately lead to minimizing the risks of disease and other disorders down the road.

 Is Celery Bad for Guinea Pigs?

-What Parts of Celery can my Guinea Pig Eat?
+What Parts of Celery Can My Guinea Pig Eat?

 When it comes to what celery pieces are best for your guinea pig, it doesn’t really matter too much.
-It pretty much boils down to what your guinea pig prefers.
+It boils down to what your guinea pig prefers.
 Some like the crunch of the stalk, while others prefer to nibble on the leafy green tops.

 When Should You Feed Your Guinea Pig Celery?